oheyjesse/__old_toy_rubot__/docs/DEV_DIARY.md

 Realised a problem when iterating through `compass` - eventually it'd fall out of range if +1 went over compass.length.
 Used `rotate()` to fix the issue, though it took a few goes.
 Tests added for turning through the whole range and back again (doing *sick* 360 burnouts?)

 Decided against having the robot `detect` the edge.
 I'd need to pass it the `table`.
 Instead, I'm leaning toward adding a `game` class, to hold the `table`, `robot` and run logic like this.

+## Wed 12th Sept

+Refactoring today.
+Decided to move away from using individual arguments for setting x, y positions and sizes, first into an array, and then, decided to use `**args` to my advantage and get *really rather ruby* and do everything with hashes and symbols.
+It works, and it's kinda neat, but it's also a bit rails-y and I'm not sure how I feel about it 😂

+I'll keep going with it.
+Whilst some would say the decision to use `:symbols` and pass arguments as `:hashes` everywhere is unreadable to the non-ruby types...
+Well, I'd agree.
+But I'm writing a solution to a problem in *ruby*, so I'll go with some ruby convention.
+Plus, it doesn't hurt for me to understand the syntax better.